NvChad/nvchad.github.io/docs/quickstart/learn-lua.md

 ## Tables

 - Tables can be used to store complex data.
-- Types of tables :
+- Types of tables:

 ### Arrays (lists)

-- Items within these can be accessed by "index"
+- Items within these can be accessed by "index".

 ```lua
 local colors = { "red", "green", "blue" }